cytomining/pycytominer/CONTRIBUTING.md

 ### Git commit messages

 Pycytominer uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard for commit messages to aid in automatic changelog generation.
-We prepare commit messages that follow this standard using [commitizen](https://commitizen-tools.github.io/commitizen/), which comes with the poetry dev dependencies.
+We prepare commit messages that follow this standard using [commitizen](https://commitizen-tools.github.io/commitizen/), which comes with the dev dependency group.

 ### Documentation style guide